ERMETE-Lab/ROSE-ROM4FOAM/README.md

 To clean every solver "./Allwclean.sh" in the terminal.

 ## How to cite
-If you use the codes in this repository, please cite the following papers:
+If you use the codes in this repository, please cite the papers:

+- ROM4FOAM: see here (put link to docs).
+The .bib file is reported below.

 ```{=latex}
 @article{INTROINI2023115773,